Wenge Musica Maison Mère: 2004–2009: Miracle, Témoignage, Alerte générale, other releases and performances

+Serge Mabiala, who had remained in Europe during the À La Queue Leu-Leu (Koyimbi Ko!) sessions and had also contributed to Miracles (Faites Vos Prières), reportedly informed Werrason that he would not return to Kinshasa due to unresolved personal issues.
+Journalist Martin Enyimo of Le Potentiel noted that, unlike other departing members, Mabiala refrained from making inflammatory remarks about Werrason, and he eventually rejoined the band in February 2005 to work on Miracle, which had been retitled from Miracle to Témoignage des Miracles and later released as Témoignage, a twelve-track album issued on 20 December 2005.
+Before this, on 10 December 2004, WMMM released the maxi-single Alerte générale through Ets Ndiaye and distributed by Sonima Music.
+Alerte générale featured exclusively Werrason's compositions with arrangements by Seck Bidens and Philippe Guez.
+The ndombolo-infused eponymous track quickly became popular across Africa and sparked a dance craze called "sele ba mama sele", in which women turn their backs to the audience, bend over, and wiggle their waists in time with the music while the singer comments, often with obscene lyrics, on their physical features.
+Wonder Guchu of the Herald noted that the dance gained prominence in Zimbabwe after Monica "Mama Sele" Chikasha popularized it at Tongai Moyo and Alick Macheso concerts, and the presence of Congolese musicians in some Zimbabwean bands helped cement its appeal.

+On 5 February 2005, WMMM embarked on their European tour, performing in Lyon, Liège, Brussels, Paris, Frankfurt, Toulouse, Cologne, London, Dublin, and Zurich.
+They also took part in the fifth edition of FESPAM, held from 9 to 16 July in Brazzaville, Pointe-Noire, and Kinshasa.
 Between 2006 and 2008, they released another maxi-single and one album, Sous-Sol was the first disc by Werrason with a "world music" style.
 The album Mayi ya Sika contained 2 volumes.
 It was released in May 2008.

 On 8 November 2008, the band played in the Zenith Paris for the third time, with guests including Youssoupha.

 In 2009, the dance Techno Malewa became immensely popular in Kinshasa's streets.
 It was released in the albums Techno Malewa Sans Cesse and Techno Malewa Suite et Fin (released in 2010), which placed No. 2 on the Congolese Hit Parade (#1 was Bande Annonce by Zaïko Langa Langa).

 2010s

 WMMM played for the fourth time in the Zénith Paris on 13 November 2010.
 They were invited to play in the Stade de France with fellow Congolese singers Fally Ipupa and Jessy Matador.